MichaelHopwood/MichaelHopwood/README.md

 <p>
 <div style="width:100%;overflow-y:scroll; height:230px;">
 <ul id="news">
 <li>August 2021.
-Invited to speak at network science conference, <a href="http://icufn.org/" target="_blank"> ICUFN 2021 </a> about work which validated active learning practices with simulations (an extension from the previous journal paper).
-Unfortunately, my masters comprehensive exam was at the same time as the presentation, so my second author presented.</li>
+Invited to speak at network science conference, <a href="http://icufn.org/" target="_blank"> ICUFN 2021 </a> about work which validated active learning practices with simulations (an extension from the previous journal paper).</li>
 <li>May 2021.
 Released <a href="https://github.com/sandialabs/pvOps" target="_blank"> open-source python package </a> tackling machine learning & simulation applications in photovoltaic systems.
 <li>April 2021.
 Journal <a href="https://www.mdpi.com/2078-2489/12/4/170" target="_blank"> paper </a> published which explores a phenomenon that ties network topology to active learning in graph neural networks</li>
 <li>April 2021.
 Participated in <a href="https://stanford-open-datathon.devpost.com/" target="_blank"> stanford datathon</a> and submitted report about applications of generalized low rank models to <a href="https://github.com/MichaelHopwood/UCFParkingAI" target="_blank"> garage parking capacity</a></li>